 Formic acid, HCOOH, is the simplest and strongest of all monocarboxylic acids.
 Unlike other homologous monocarboxylic acids, it can be oxidized at carboxylic C atom.
 It can partially react as an aldehyde - draw its structural formula and you can see it contains both -COOH group (if you hide -H) or -COH group (if you hide -OH).
-For instance, the Tollens's reagent (solution of silver ions in ammonia, analogy to the Fehling's reagent, see above) is reduced by formic acid.
+For instance, the Tollens's reagent (solution of silver ions in ammonia, see above) is reduced by formic acid: